juanstro/maxHeapPQ/README.md

 # maxHeapPQ
-Max Heap implementation utilizing a Priority Queue
+Max Heap implementation utilizing a Priority Queue.
+An array is used to store the values.